luxxle/luxxle-core/docs/rust.md

 ## Rust usage:

-When integrating Rust code into brave-core, keep the following points in mind:
+When integrating Rust code into luxxle-core, keep the following points in mind:

 - Chromium’s networking stack must be used
-- The deps being added (and the deps recursively being added) must be approved via an issue posted at [brave/reviews](https://github.com/brave/reviews/issues/new/choose)
+- The deps being added (and the deps recursively being added) must be approved via an issue posted at [luxxle/reviews](https://github.com/luxxle/reviews/issues/new/choose)
 - The new code does not duplicate things already done in Chromium
 - https://chromium.googlesource.com/chromium/src/+/main/docs/adding_to_third_party.md#rust
-  also applies generally to all Rust code in brave-core
+  also applies generally to all Rust code in luxxle-core
 - Look at existing deps in `third_party/rust` and try to match up versions whenever possible.
 We are trying to avoid having multiple copies of the same third party libs